cktlco/crew-chief-autovoicepack/README.md

 ## 🎤 Common Task: Prepare recordings of your favorite voice
 As an alternative to using an Elevenlabs.io voice, **record yourself or use an existing source like a YouTube video** (via a tool like [yt-dlp](https://github.com/yt-dlp/yt-dlp)).

-1. Record at least **3x 10-second clips of the voice** for the baseline audio recordings (hint: record yourself speaking the `text_samples` in `record_elevenlabs_voice.py` for easy results).
+1. Record at least **3x 10-second .wav file clips of the voice** for the baseline audio recordings (hint: record yourself speaking the `text_samples` in `record_elevenlabs_voice.py` for easy results).
 Only the first 10 seconds of each clip will be considered.
 2. Trim the recordings to **remove all silence** at the beginning or end of every file, and remove silence longer than ~0.4 seconds from the middle of any file.
 3. When saving, **format the audio files** as 32-bit float PCM WAV files with a 22.5 kHz sample rate and mono channel.
-4. See the ["Common Task: My generated voice pack sounds a lot worse..."](#common-question-my-generated-voice-pack-sounds-a-lot-worse-and-has-a-lot-more-corrupted-audio-files-than-the-official-repos-voice-packs-what-will-improve-my-results) section on this page **for more recommendations** on capturing audio.
+4. See the ["Common Task: My generated voice pack sounds a lot worse..."](#common-question-my-generated-voice-pack-sounds-a-lot-worse-and-has-a-lot-more-corrupted-audio-files-than-the-official-repos-voice-packs-what-will-improve-my-results) section **for more recommendations** on capturing audio.

 ## 📦 Common Task: Generate a full CrewChief voice pack
 _Pre-requisite: At least 3x 10-second audio clips of your chosen voice._

-This is an automated process.
+This is an **automated process**.
 The only required software on your machine is **a working installation of Docker**.

 The core concept is to **launch a temporary "Docker container"** which is a lightweight, isolated Linux virtual machine **that runs the crew-chief-autovoicepack processes**.
 You'll enable the container to access your GPU (optional), phrase inventory, and your baseline audio recordings.
 A Python **script running in the container will generate the audio files for your new voice pack**, which will be saved to the output folder on your local machine.

-Using the Docker container enables you to **run a very sophisticated software environment on your own machine without having to install or manually manage** the dozens of required Python libraries, OS packages, and other dependencies yourself.
+Using the Docker container enables you to **run a very sophisticated software environment on your own machine without having to manually install and manage** the dozens of required Python libraries, OS packages, and other dependencies yourself.

 Windows or Mac users can **install Docker** via [Docker Desktop](https://docs.docker.com/desktop/), while Linux users can install via OS package manager or the official installation instructions.